People

 Music

-Pollock’s research focuses on opera from the bel canto era to the present.
-Methodologically, she has focused particularly on conservatism, the historicization and politics of modernist aesthetic value, music institutions, the relationship between modernism and convention, and a critical reappraisal of source studies.
+Pollock’s research focuses particularly on conservatism, the historicization of modernist musical value, operatic institutions, and the relationship between modern musical style and convention.
 Her current research project, “Opera on Uncommon Ground,” is a fieldwork-based investigation of the institutional history and aesthetics of five American opera festivals.

-Pollock joined Music and Theater Arts in 2012 and teaches 21M.011 Introduction to Western Music and courses on opera, the twentieth century, and the symphonic repertoire.
-She is currently the music major advisor and has served in the past as a Burchard Faculty Fellow and as an advisor to freshmen and music concentrators.
+Pollock joined Music and Theater Arts in 2012 and regularly teaches 21M.011 Introduction to Western Music and courses on opera, the twentieth century, and the symphonic repertoire, as well as the Advanced Seminar for music majors.
+She is currently the music major advisor and has served in the past as a Burchard Faculty Fellow and as an advisor to first-years and music concentrators.
 She remains an active amateur oboist, performing with the Cambridge Symphony Orchestra and the Mercury Orchestra.
+She lives in Belmont with her partner Andy, her son Jonah, and their two rabbits, Figaro and Rigoletto (Figgy and Riggy).

 Office